Equivariant log-concavity and equivariant K\"ahler packages: Abstract

 \section{Abstract}

 We show that the exterior algebra $\Lambda_{R}\left[\alpha_{1}, \cdots, \alpha_{n}\right]$, which is the cohomology of the torus $T=(S^{1})^{n}$, and the polynomial ring $\mathbb{R}\left[t_{1}, \ldots, t_{n}\right]$, which is the cohomology of the classifying space $B (S^{1})^{n}=\left(\mathbb{C} \mathbb{P}^{\infty}\right)^{n}$, are $S_{n}$-equivariantly log-concave.
 We do so by explicitly giving the $S_{n}$-representation maps on the appropriate sequences of tensor products of polynomials or exterior powers and proving that these maps satisfy the hard Lefschetz theorem.
-Furthermore, we prove that the whole K\"ahler package, including algebraic analogies of the Poincar\'e duality, hard Lefschetz, and Hodge--Riemann bilinear relations, holds on the corresponding sequences in an equivariant setting.
+Furthermore, we prove that the whole K\"ahler package, including the Poincar\'e duality, the hard Lefschetz theorem, and the Hodge--Riemann bilinear relations, holds on the corresponding sequences in an equivariant setting.